reactiveui/website/input/docs/handbook/when-any/index.md

 this.WhenAnyValue(x => x.Foo.Bar.Baz);
 ```

-Presuming the properties between `Foo.Bar.Baz` are not null it'll emit the current value and then any subsequent values.
+Presuming the properties between `Foo.Bar.Baz` are not null it will emit the current value and then any subsequent values.

 ### Usage